suvdzul/Reproduce-RNN-paper/PLAN.md

 * Inputevents: intime - starttime > 48, discard events without starttime or amount
 * Outputevents: intime - charttime > 48, discard events without charttime or value
 * Labevents: intime - charttime > 48, discard events without charttime or value/valuenum
-* Prescriptions: intime - starttime > 48, discard events without starttime or amount, discard none values
+* Prescriptions: intime - starttime > 48, discard events without starttime or amount, discard none value

 Group the ICD-9 Codes as the Table 2 in Section 3.4 of the Supplementary Information and create columns for each of the 20 categories, indicating whether the patient had the diagnoses or the procedures during their stay in the ICU.